magnuen2k/pg5100_8015/README.md

     * A movie can be categorized with several genres.
 A movie can for an example be both romantic and comedy, thus there is a `many-to-many` relation between Movie and Genre.

 ## How to use the application
+This is a simple application where users can leave reviews for movies.
+All navigation is done through the menu at the top.

+* View movies
+   * All movies are displayed on the homepage.

+* To sign in/up
+    * Click either `Sign in` or `Log in` on the menu at the top of the page.
+    * Fill out the form.

+* Review movie
+    * Click on the movie to review.
+    * Fill out a review and choose stars (rating) and submit.

+* Sort reviews
+    * Navigate to a specific movie.
+    * Choose sorting options and click `sort`.

+* View similar movies
+    * Navigate to a specific movie.
+    * Click `See movies in the same genre!`.

 ## Credits
 * All movie data is retrieved from `https://imdb.com`.